Oblong/greenhouse-samples/README.md

 Greenhouse is a minimalist version of Oblong's g-speak SDK. (g-speak is what we at Oblong use to build all our spatially-aware, multi-user, multi-platform, multi-device software.)
 We've taken the core parts of g-speak and distilled them into a C++ SDK whose goal is to be approachable, powerful, and concise.

-Greenhouse includes our own custom Kinect-processing pipeline, and hooks for working with Leap Motion, Wiimotes, mobile device input, etc.
+Greenhouse includes our own custom Kinect-processing pipeline, Leap Motion support, and hooks for using mobile devices as input.

-The Greenhouse SDK can be downloaded here:  [greenhouse.oblong.com](http://greenhouse.oblong.com/)
+Download the Greenhouse SDK here:  [greenhouse.oblong.com](http://greenhouse.oblong.com/)

 Pre-requisites
 ==============
-- These samples assume the Greenhouse SDK is already be installed.
+- These samples assume the Greenhouse SDK is already installed.
 - The Greenhouse SDK for Mac requires
     - Mac OS X 10.6 or greater
     - **Xcode**